Skip to content

 c.
 Choose the desired role or group.

-Important: Always define a Group Mapping for Admins or Owners to ensure continued access to the organization once Group Mappings are active.
+• Make sure to create a group mapping for Admins and/or Owners to avoid losing administrative access to the organization once group mappings are active.

 Note